 M.2 interface can be divided into two types: B-key and M-key.
 The differences between B-key and M-key are shown as the following picture:

-A B-Key SSD can be inserted into both B-Key and M-key sockets, while an M-Key SSD can only be inserted into an M-Key socket.
+The B-Key is gradually replaced by B+M key.
+The B+M key SSD can be inserted into both B-Key and M-key sockets, while an M-Key SSD can only be inserted into an M-Key socket.
 If you want to make your computer communicate with your M.2 SSD via PCIe lanes, you should make sure the M.2 socket on your PC also supports PCIe bus.

 Data transfer protocols work above buses and determines data transfer method.
 When data arrives at the SSD controller, the transmission protocol specifies how the data will be transmitted to the hard disk, such as how much data is carried in a transmission queue at one time, the size of the data transmitted at a time, and so on.